7 days / 6 nights

 DAY 5 Wednesday.
 KRAKOW – AUSCHWITZ – KRAKOW (Breakfast, Lunch)

 In the morning time on your own.
-Afternoon drive to the Wieliczka Salt Mine, an unforgettable tourist attraction with underground chambers, grottoes, and chapels carved from salt.
+Coffee and cake at the famous Krakow cafeteria.
+In the afternoon, drive to the Wieliczka Salt Mine, an unforgettable tourist attraction with underground chambers, grottoes, and chapels carved from salt.
 Dinner with a folkloric show will be served at a local restaurant in Wieliczka, before we drive back to Krakow.

 DAY 7 Friday.
 KRAKOW (Breakfast)

-After breakfast this morning, we transfer you to the airport for the return flight home. or Join the longer version of this tour of Poland
+After breakfast this morning, end of services or Join the longer version of this tour of Poland

-• Selected class hotels, rooms with private facilities
+• 4 star hotels, rooms with private facilities

 • English-speaking tour escort assistance